DanNegrut/ME459-2023/assignments/README.md

+# ME459
-Folder 202? contains helper code for the problems assigned that year.
+Folder with helper code for problems assigned for homework.